simskij/simskij.github.io/content/index.md

 On this page, you'll find some of the things I write around community building, open-source, leadership, observability, and site-reliability engineering.
 If you'd like to read my raw notes, they're available here and get updated as I explore new topics.

 In my spare time, you'll usually find me either out and about in the forest with the dogs, skiing, doing gardening, or playing with my Commodore 64.

+If you're interested in more processed and polished content, have a look at my [[Articles]].